maplibre/maplibre-style-spec/README.md

 We aim to avoid breaking changes in the MapLibre style specification, because it makes life easier for our users.

+The style-spec docs are also hosted here and are generated using `npm run docs` and served locally using `npm run start-docs`.
+Some part of the docs are generated markdown files while other are static markdown files, all of them are served from the `docs` folder.
+Make sure to change the `.gitignore` for static markdown or the `generate-docs.ts` for the dynamic ones.

 ## NPM Package